See and do

 Walks Around Lostwithiel Book

-A guide called Walks Around Lostwithiel is available from the town museum and several shops, published by the Lostwithiel Town Council.
+A guide called Exploring The Lostwithiel Countryside was published by Lostwithiel Museum in 2018.
+It is available from the museum and several shops.

 It features a number of river and circular walks in and around the historic town of Lostwithiel.
-Written by Colin Buck and beautifully illustrated by Carol Roughton, it is priced at £2.50.
+Written by Ronnie Puttock it is priced at £3.00

 The Saints' Way is a 26 mile (42 km) north to south coastal walk across Cornwall from Padstow to Fowey, which passes through Lostwithiel.